Syntax

 printf('Hello %s!\n', 'World')

-A method call consists of an object expression and a function call separated by a dot:
+A method call consists of an object expression and a function call separated by a dot, spread dot, or safe dot:

 The argument list may contain any number of positional arguments and named arguments: